-Comely & Ansell (1988) recorded large Echinus esculentus from kelp beds on the west coast of Scotland in which the substratum was seasonally covered with "high levels" of silt.
+Comely & Ansell (1988) recorded large Echinus esculentus from kelp beds on the west coast of Scotland, in which, the substratum was seasonally covered with "high levels" of silt.
 This suggests that Echinus esculentus is unlikely to be killed by smothering, however, smaller specimens and juveniles may be less resistant.
 A layer of sediment may interfere with larval settlement.
-If retained within the host biotope for extended periods a layer of 5cm of the sediment may negatively affect successive recruitment events.
+If retained within the host biotope for extended periods a layer of 5 cm of the sediment may negatively affect successive recruitment events.

-CR.MCR.EcCr.FaAlCr.Adig is recorded from weak-strong tidal streams (0.5-3 m/sec), CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec are recorded from weak-moderately strong tidal streams (<0.5-1.5 m/sec) (Connor et al., 2004).
-Due to the high tidal energy within these biotopes, 30 cm of deposited sediment is likely to be removed from the biotope within a year.

 Sensitivity assessment.
-Resistance has been assessed as 'Medium', resilience as 'High'.
-Sensitivity has therefore been assessed as 'Low'.

-Litter

-Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR

-Not assessed.
-CR.MCR.EcCr.FaAlCr.Adig is recorded from weak-strong tidal streams (0.5-3 m/sec), CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec are recorded from weak-moderately strong tidal streams (<0.5-1.5m/sec) (Connor et al., 2004).
-Therefore, if anthropogenic litter were deposited it would likely be removed within a few tidal cycles.

-Electromagnetic changes No evidence (NEv) Not relevant (NR) No evidence (NEv) Electromagnetic changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-At the time of writing there is no evidence on which to assess this pressure.

-Underwater noise changes

-Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR

-Alcyonium digitatum, Echinus esculentus, Securiflustra securifrons & Spirobranchus triqueter have no hearing perception but vibrations may cause an impact, however no studies exist to support an assessment (where relevant).

-Introduction of light or shading

-High Q: High A: High C: High

-High Q: High A: High C: High Not sensitive Q: High A: High C: High

-There is no evidence to suggest that If exposed to anthropogenic light sources algal species would benefit.
-CR.MCR.EcCr.FaAlCr, CR.MCR.EcCr.FaAlCr.Pom and CR.MCR.EcCr.FaAlCr.Sec are also circalittoral biotopes and are thus by definition naturally shaded environments with low light levels.
+CR.MCR.EcCr.FaAlCr.Car is recorded from areas with very little water movement (Connor et al., 2004) so that any deposit of sediment is likely to remain for some time and only vertical surfaces escape smothering.
+Echinus may be deterred from feeding but small encrusting forms (Caryophyllia smithii and Spirobranchus triqueter) may be smothered and prevented from feeding or exposed to anoxia.
+Resistance has been assessed as 'Low', resilience as 'High', and sensitivity has, therefore, been assessed as 'Low'.

+Litter Not Assessed (NA) Not assessed (NA) Not assessed (NA) q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Not assessed.
+Electromagnetic changes No evidence (NEv) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR There was no evidenc e e on which to assess this p pressure.
+Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Alcyonium digitatum, Echinus esculentus and Caryophyllia smithii have no hearing perception but vibrations may cause an impact, however no studies exist to support an assessment.
+Introduction of light or shading High High Not sensitive Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High benefit.
+CR.MCR.EcCr.FaAlCr biotopes are circalittoral and are thus by definition naturally shaded environments with low light levels.
 Increased shading (e.g. by the construction of a pontoon, pier etc) could be beneficial to the characterizing species within these biotopes.

+There is no evidence to suggest that If exposed to anthropogenic light sources algal species would